jsreport/docs/docs/docx.md

 {{docxChild "template.docx"}}
 ```

-this call will then be replaced by the text nodes found in the "template.docx" document.
+this call will then be replaced by the text nodes and images found in the "template.docx" document.

 You can also specific the docx template inline (this allows specifying the docx template in a dynamic way), by passing an object to the helper: